 If the wood burner is on a low setting, the fire can’t get enough air and will smoulder and create quite a smokey fire.
 So the trick here is to build an extended fire, where the front layer of wood insulates the back layer, preventing the fire from spreading too quickly and maintaining visible flames for hours.

-So once your initial fire has burned down, it’s good to rake the coals to the front of the wood burner, then place six or seven large logs, tightly packed behind the coals.
-There will be enough heat output from the coals to ignite your logs without the need to add more kindling.
-The fire will slowly ignite the front layer and work its way slowly to the back giving you a slower burn rate and extending the fire.
+So once your initial fire has burned down, it’s good to rake the coals to the front of the wood burner, then place six or seven large logs tightly packed behind the coals.
+The coals will have enough heat output to ignite your logs without adding more kindling.
+The fire will ignite the front layer and work slowly to the back, giving you a slower burn rate and extending the fire.

 Looking After your Multi-fuel stove

-If you’re burning wood on your stove, make sure it has been properly seasoned (dried out).
+Considering these factors, you can choose the right fuel for your multi-fuel stove and enjoy efficient and effective heating all winter.
+If you’re burning wood on your stove, ensure it has been properly seasoned (dried out).
 The logs should have 20% or lower moisture content to stop excessive smoke and pollution.
-Please note that the sale of house coal and wet wood is being phased out in the UK due to them creating the highest level of air pollution and are the least efficient.
+Please note that the sale of house coal and wet wood is being phased out in the UK because they create the highest level of air pollution and are the least efficient.

-Seasoned wood is cleaner and more efficient to burn on your stove than wet wood and gives a better heat output.
+Seasoned wood is cleaner and more efficient to burn on your stove than wet wood, giving a better heat output.
 When you burn unseasoned wood on a log burner, the moisture inside the wood creates a high level of smoke and smouldering.
 This isn’t good for the air we breathe and produces particulate matter.
 It can also damage your chimney and stove beyond repair with soot, tar and creosote.